 The Creator still acts, yet prefers to remain subtly hidden.
 Usually the hand of The Creator is only recognized in hindsight.

 The Creator recently revealed that the island of Theralin is the geographical center of the world of Spyragia.
 The Creator then prophesied that the island would be instrumental in the upcoming creation of a tenth Power.
-At the time the island only had a Meek Manor and a small village.
+At the time the island only had a small village.
 But the village quickly grew as people flocked to the island to search out its secrets and perhaps witness its prophecy unfold.
 It became Arlinac Town, now one of the region's busiest and wealthiest ports.

 The Creator uses no visible form—not even in dreams—and has no gender (and is referred to by name instead of using a masculine or feminine pronoun).
 The Creator cannot be physically touched or hurt.